 Ford doesn’t believe in curses, but as he and his friend Tomlinson begin to investigate, following the trail of the attacks from Key Largo to Tallahassee, they, too, suffer a series of near-fatal mishaps.
 Is it really a curse?
 Or just a crime spree?
 The answer lies in solving a near-hundred-year-old murder…and probing the mind of a madman.

 Doc Ford has long lived a double life.
-This time, it may finally have caught up to him.
-An electrifying New York Times–bestselling novel.
+But in this electrifying New York Times bestselling novel, it may finally have caught up to him…

 A remarkable installment in the Doc Ford series from New York Times–bestselling author Randy Wayne White.